 This recommendation is of invaluable help if you are fond of bokeh photography, but can’t afford to buy a fast lens.

 To cover half of the frame or even more with bokeh, you need to minimize the distance between the background and the subject.
 This works especially well, if you use a lens with a short focal length, for instance, 50mm.
+The good news is that even used lenses produce the desired effect.
+You can learn how to choose a good used lens that doesn’t cost a fortune in the Photodoto blog.

 The focal plane is primarily affected by the focal point you choose.
 Don’t concentrate your lens on one and the same part of your subject all the time – try various angles and diverse focal points.